Best Value Splurges at Disney World

 Fortunately, at the Moderate tier, there’s an option for everyone.
 Want a compact resort layout?
 Go with Port Orleans French Quarter.
 Looking for a romantic resort suitable for a honeymoon?
 Port Orleans Riverside all the way.
 Want a business-class hotel?
 Gran Destino Tower at Coronado Springs is your best bet.
 Prefer something with good transportation, diverse dining, or tropical ambiance?
 There’s a reason we call Caribbean Beach Resort the “Poly Lite.”

 The two exceptions to this are Animal Kingdom Lodge and Wilderness Lodge, which also just so happen to be Walt Disney World’s two least expensive (typically) Deluxe Resorts.
 They are themed to the hilt and generally offer something you cannot get from a real-world counterpart.
-Of course, we still go for the best possible deal at both (we try to score the “Value Studio” at Animal Kingdom Lodge whenever possible).
+Of course, we still go for the best possible deal at both (we try to book the “Value Studio” at Animal Kingdom Lodge whenever possible).

 Dining at the Lodges – If staying at the lodges is out of the question, we highly recommend dining at them.
 This one actually started out as specific restaurant recommendations, but we quickly realized that we enjoy literally every restaurant at both Wilderness Lodge and Animal Kingdom Lodge.
 So, why not include both for the sake of offering a variety of options at various price points?